ideonate/cdsdashboards/README.md

 ### Enabling Dashboards in jupyterhub_config.py

 The following options in your config file will install the extension.
-Please note they may override existing customisations, in which case you could try merging them instead.
+Please note if you have existing customisations you may need to merge these with your existing settings.

 ```
 from cdsdashboards.app import CDS_TEMPLATE_PATH, cds_tornado_settings